mukezhz/geng/README.md

 Fullform: `Gen`erate `G`olang Project

 ## Introduction
-- Similar to Nest CLI `geng` is command-line interface tool that helps you to initialize, develop, and maintain your Nest applications
+- Inspired by Nest CLI `geng` is command-line interface tool that helps you to initialize, develop, and maintain your Go gin applications
 - By default it will generate the clean code architecture of [wesionaryTEAM](https://github.com/wesionaryTEAM/go_clean_architecture)

 ## Installation